golioth/docs/docs/cloud/1-services/4-lightdb-stream/README.md

 ## What is LightDB Stream?

 A LightDB Stream is just that, the concept of LightDB applied to streamed, timeseries data.
-Instead of a single value, with the most recent data taking precedence, LightDB Streams are append-only and store all data that's ever been submitted, in order of timestamp.
+Instead of a single value, with the most recent data taking precedence, LightDB Stream is append-only and store all data that's ever been submitted, in order of timestamp.

 LightDB Stream queries are highly configurable, supporting field subsets, aggregation, and multiple devices at once.